rooshenas/ebr_mt/README.md

 3. Use the trained NMT for sample generation.
 (100 samples in our case)

 4. prepare the data suitable as input to the ebr.
-This requires the source, target, samples and bleu score of the samples.
+This requires the target, samples and bleu score of the samples.

 5. Train the EBR model.
-This requies the BERT model as energy score generator along with the prepared samples from the last section.
+This requires the BERT model as energy score generator along with the prepared samples from the last section.

+we dont use gold data in any part of training, (-- mixing-p is 0), in case target data is required for any part of training the mixing-p argument can be set between 0 to 1.

 (run the run.sh file under src folder to execute all the above mentioned process)